Alejo-digilytics/NER_with_preprocess/README.md

     or the version.txt localization if other

 Downloading pytorch: go to `https://pytorch.org/get-started/locally/` and follow the instructions for the download.

+#### BERT-like models
+The BERT-like model must be added in the folder models containing the following files:

+    1. config.json: the model's configuration
+    2. pytorch_model.bin: weights of the model 3.special_tokens.json: Not mandatory, since it is created alongthe process if there is a vocab.txt file
+    3. vocab.txt: vocabulary of the model in a column with rows number the id of the model

 ### NER Dataset